thi-ng/genart-api/README.md

 ## Getting started

-### Artist's Hello world
+### Bundled examples

+This repo contains several examples used for testing and evaluating the reference API implementation.
+These are all separate projects/packages located in the [/examples](./examples/) directory.
+Please ensure you read their README instructions, since a certain build order must be used:

+-   [param-test](examples/param-test/): Minimal "art" example using various parameter types
+-   [param-editors](examples/param-editors/): GUI param editors to modify params exposed by an art project running in an `<iframe>`.

+### An artist's "Hello world"

+This section describes the basic approach to create a `GenArtAPI` conformant art project.

-The reference implementation of the API provided here has no dependencies can be included by download the scripts in the [/dist](./dist) directory to your project and adding the following `<script>` tags to your HTML header:
+**The reference implementation of the API provided here has no dependencies** and can be included by downloading/copying the scripts in the [/dist](./dist) directory to your project and adding the following `<script>` tags to your HTML
+header:

 ```html
 <script src="genart.min.js"></script>